 On the 27 of April 1994 nearly 20 million South Africans queued for hours in a dignified presence to vote in the first Democratic Elections of the country.
-This date officially marked the end of Apartheid and voted Nelson Mandela as South Africa’s first democratically elected president..
+This date officially marked the beginning of a New Era in South Africa and voted Nelson Mandela as South Africa’s first democratically elected president.

 This day is celebrated every year in South Africa as Freedom Day.